mdiller/MangoByte/README.md

 ```

 #### Dotabase
-For information about the game Dota 2
+For information about the game Dota 2 [Patch **7.31b**]

 ```
 ?abilities           | Shows all of the abilities/spells for that hero
 ?ability             | Gets information about a specific hero ability
-?addemoticon         | Adds a dota emoticon as an animated emoji
 ?aghanim             | Gets the aghs upgrade for the given hero or ability
-?blog                | Pulls the newest blog post for Dota 2
-?courage             | Generates a challenge build
+/courage             | Generates a challenge build with a random hero and items
+/emoticon add        | Adds a dota emoticon as an animated emoji to this server
-?emoticon            | Gets the gif of a dota emoticon
+/emoticon show       | Gets the gif of a dota emoticon
-?fuseheroes          | See what would happen if you fused two heroes together
+/fuseheroes          | Visually fuse together two heroes
-?hello               | Says hello
 /hero                | Gets information about a specific hero
 ?herotable           | Displays a sorted table of heroes and their stats
-?item                | Gets information about a specific item
+/item                | Gets information about a specific dota 2 item
 ?leveledstats        | Gets the stats for a hero at the specified level
-?lore                | Gets the lore of a hero, ability, or item
+/lore                | Gets the lore of a hero, ability, or item
 ?neutralitems        | Displays all of the neutral items
-?recipe              | Shows the recipes involving this item
+/recipe              | Shows the recipes involving this item
-?talents             | Gets the talents of a specific hero
+/talents             | Gets the talents of a specific hero
 ```

 #### DotaStats